jeromeetienne/blog.jetienne.com/source/_posts/2013-04-23-debug-dot-js-global-detection.markdown

 So on the first run, you include and start the global detector as described above.
 You let it run for a while, and then you generate the code for the usage tracker.
-Just use the follow line.
+Just use the following line.
 It will dump the code you need to include in the second pass.
 It is as simple as that.